Skip to content

 print(f"All LAG member ports UP on {host}")

-A failed LAG member reduces available bandwidth without interrupting traffic.
-If the remaining members are near capacity, this can cause congestion.
-Replace the failed cable or SFP before the remaining members become overloaded.
+An inoperable LAG member reduces available bandwidth without interrupting traffic.
+When the remaining members are near capacity, congestion occurs.
+Replace the inoperable cable or SFP before the remaining members become overloaded.

-A single flow always uses one physical link.
+A single flow uses 1 physical link.
 Bandwidth multiplication requires multiple flows distributed across links by the hash algorithm.

 Use Active LACP mode

-Active mode detects link failures automatically.
-Static On mode does not.
-A silently failed link in a static LAG continues to receive traffic that is never delivered.
+Active mode detects inoperable links automatically.
+Static On mode does not detect inoperable links.
+A silently inoperable link in a static LAG continues to receive traffic that is never delivered.

-Part 1 covered the foundations: how frames are built, how switches forward them, how VLANs segment them, how IP routes them, and how redundancy protocols recover from failures.
+Part 1 covered the foundations: how frames are built, how switches forward frames, how VLANs segment frames, how IP routes packets, and how redundancy protocols recover from outages.
 Part 2 covers the services that run on top of this foundation — DHCP, DNS, NTP, NAT, firewalls, wireless, and cloud networking.

 • IEEE 802.1AX-2020 — Link Aggregation (formerly IEEE 802.3ad)